warnian/Reddit-Dog-Picture-Scraper-And-Apps/readme.txt

-PupperScraper uses submissionScraper to grab pictures of cute dogs from a few subreddits which can then be use - Basic functionality complete pupperSlideShow is a desktop application which pulls pictures and then displays them in an auto updating slideshow. - Under Construction pupperEmailer sends out an email with links and or embedded photos of dogs with their title - under construction
+PupperScraper uses submissionScraper to grab pictures of cute dogs from a few subreddits which can then be use - Basic functionality complete pupperSlideShow is a desktop application which pulls pictures and then displays them in an auto updating slideshow. - Under Construction

+pupperEmailer sends out an email with links and or embedded photos of dogs with their title uses several hidden files which are not in repo for email list and logins - basic email completed, would like to add unsubscribe button and scheduling mechanic.